commanded/commanded/README.md

 Provides support for:

 - Command registration and dispatch.
-- Hosting and delegation to aggregate roots.
+- Hosting and delegation to aggregates.
 - Event handling.
 - Long running process managers.